hayk-gabrielyan/hayk-gabrielyan/README.md

 - I'm a graphic designer !
 - 📖 Student since june 2022 <br> at school of numeric "LA PLATEFORME" Marseille
   <br>🧑‍💻 Web & mobile web developer
-- 🔎 I am looking for a work-study contract for the period from March to August 2023 which will help me to continue my studies and to acquire professional experience during my training.
+- 🔎 I'm looking for a work-study contract for the period from March to August 2023 which will help me to continue my studies and to acquire professional experience during my training.